-Signed into law March 30, 2010, the Health Care and Education Reconciliation Act provides, among other things, with respect to taxable years beginning after December 31, 2012, certain U.S. persons, including individuals, estates and trusts, will be subject to an additional 3.8% Medicare tax on unearned income.
+Certain U.S. persons, including individuals, estates and trusts, may be required to pay an additional 3.8% on, among other things, dividends and capital gains from the sale or disposition of Common Shares.
 For individuals, the additional Medicare tax applies to the lesser of (i) "net investment income" or (ii) the excess of "modified adjusted gross income" over \$200,000 (\$250,000 if married and filing jointly or \$125,000 if married and filing separately).
 "Net investment income" generally equals the taxpayer's gross investment income reduced by the deductions that are allocable to such income.
+U.S. Holders likely will not be able to credit foreign taxes against the 3.8% Medicare tax.
 You should consult your tax advisors regarding the implications of the additional Medicare tax resulting from your ownership and disposition of our common shares.